GRAINS-U.S. soybean, corn, wheat futures rally to multi-month highs on weather concerns

 The European Union's crop monitoring service MARS on Monday reduced nearly all its average yield forecasts for this year's grain and oilseed crops in the bloc, citing adverse weather conditions.

-(Additional reporting by Matthew Chye in Singapore and Sybille de La Hamaide in Paris; Editing by Subhranshu Sahu, Mark Potter and Richard Chang)
+(Additional reporting by Matthew Chye in Singapore and Sybille de La Hamaide in Paris; Editing by Mark Potter, Richard Chang and Jonathan Oatis)

 ((mark.weinraub@thomsonreuters.com; +1 313 484 5282; Reuters Messaging: mark.weinraub.thomsonreuters.com@reuters.net))